fabiolgc/lakeflow-community-connectors/sources/freshservice/freshservice_api_doc.md

 - All information prioritized official Freshservice documentation over third-party sources
 - Where multiple official sources existed, the most recent API v2 documentation was used
 - No significant conflicts were found between sources
+- Include parameter usage confirmed across multiple sources (official Freshworks docs and implementation examples)

 **Known Gaps:**
 - Detailed custom field schemas are instance-specific and cannot be statically defined
 - Some advanced features like webhooks and app-specific endpoints were not included as they are not relevant for basic data connector implementation
 - The exact behavior of workspace_id field in multi-workspace accounts may vary
+- Service catalog item custom fields and child fields vary by configuration and are stored as JSON strings
+- Conversation attachments structure may vary based on attachment type